cebpLab/Deep-Pose-Tracker/README.md

 With these changes, you can now run the program.
 The outputs will be saved in the `outputs` folder with the `pose` subfolder in it, which is defined in the `base_out_dir` variable.
 You can change the folder names, but that is optional.

+### Some important notes
+Some of the codes may need parameter adjustment to get the correct measures.
+For example, in the speed measurement code, we have a total time of 30 seconds (duration of our videos).
+Similarly, in omega turns, we have used $60^{\circ}$ as the threshold angle, which can be different for different worms or experimental conditions.

 ## Support
 1. If you are using DPT and find any issue that needs to be solved, please feel free to email us mentioning it.